What’s a Good Average Cycling Distance for Beginners?

 Gradually increasing your cycling distance is crucial for building endurance without the risk of injury or burnout.

 The 10% rule is an effective guideline – aim to increase your riding distance by no more than 10% each week.
-This methodical approach allows your body to adapt to the increased demands gradually.

 For instance, if you’re comfortable riding 10 miles, aim for 11 miles the next week, and so forth.
-This steady progression ensures sustainable improvement and helps avoid overtraining (because that is THE last thing you want).

 Consistent Riding Schedule